ZoeFA/GlanGuide/README.md

 # GlanGuide
-An accessibility checker created as part of Final Year Project
+An accessibility checker created as part of my Final Year Project